 Chris is the founder and Musical Director of Heritage Opera, a professional touring opera company touring across the UK, with whom he has conducted over 20 operas, including the world première of Jonathan Dove's Mansfield Park and the UK professional première of Monuiszko's Halka.
-He has also appeared as Musical Director for Grimeborn Festival, City of Manchester Opera, Preston Opera, Birmingham University Summer Festival Opera, and the Una Voce Opera Company and as Assistant Musical Director at Longborough Festival Opera.
+He has also appeared as Musical Director for Grimeborn Festival, Flatpack Music, Opera Anywhere, City of Manchester Opera, Preston Opera, Birmingham University Summer Festival Opera, and the Una Voce Opera Company and as Assistant Musical Director at Longborough Festival Opera and Oxford Opera.
 He has translated and conducted Mozart Le nozze di Figaro and Cosě fan tutte and co-translated Tchaikovsky Eugene Onegin.
 Other operatic repertoire includes Bizet Carmen, Britten The Turn of the Screw; Donizetti L'elisir d'amore and La fille du régiment, Mozart Magic Flute, Mascagni Cavalleria rusticana, Puccini La bohčme, Madama Butterfly and Tosca, Purcell Dido and Aeneas, Rossini Il barbiere di Siviglia, Saint-Saens Samson and Deliliah, Strauss Die Fledermaus, Sullivan Trial by Jury and HMS Pinafore, and Verdi La traviata.

-Chris has conducted choirs and choral societies including Preston Cecilian Choral Society, Bury Choral Society, Burnley Choral Society, Birmingham University Chamber Choir and Liturgical Choir, Clitheroe Chorale, A Cappella Singers and Interlude Choir in Normandy, France.
+Chris has conducted choirs and choral societies, including Preston Cecilian Choral Society, Bury Choral Society, Burnley Choral Society, Birmingham University Chamber Choir and Liturgical Choir, Clitheroe Chorale, the A Capella Singers and Interlude Choir in Normandy, France.
 He has led choral workshops for Preston Arts Festival, Accrington and Rossendale College and Swan Hellenic Cruises.
 His extensive choral repertoire includes Brahms German Requiem, Britten Ceremony of Carols, Dvořák Te Deum, Fauré Requiem, Handel Messiah and Coronation Anthems, Haydn Marie Therese Mass and Nelson Mass, Mendelssohn Elijah, Mozart Mass in C minor and Requiem, Orff Carmina Burana, Parry Blest Pair of Sirens, Puccini Messa di Gloria, Vaughan Williams Dona Nobis Pacem, In Windsor Forest and Serenade to Music and Vivaldi Gloria.
 He was the choirmaster for Beethoven Choral Symphony with the Royal Liverpool Philharmonic Orchestra under Vladimir Ashkenazy.